CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 1. Leave Redirect URI empty for the time being.
 1. Select **Register**.

     When the registration finishes, the Azure portal displays the **Overview** pane of the application registration.
 Here you can see the **Application (client) ID**.
 This value uniquely identifies your application.
-Make note of this Id as you'll need it to [enable SSO via Helm](#create-kubernetes-secret-and-enable-sso-via-helm).
+Make note of this ID as you'll need it to [enable SSO via Helm](#create-kubernetes-secret-and-enable-sso-via-helm).
     ![Register_application_Application_ID.png](../../assets/images/ama/howtos/configure-sso-3.png)

 After you register the application, complete the following steps: